-The CSJR has been organizing victim-offender encounters (VOE) for over ten years both in prison environment and in communities of the Greater Montreal Area.
+The CSJR has been organizing victim-offender encounters (VOE) both in prison environment and in communities of the Greater Montreal Area and other regions with the help of our local implementation committees (Eastern Townships, Montérégie, Mauricie-Centre of Quebec, Lanaudière and the Laurentians).

 VOEs can proceed in groups (approximately ten people) over a period of seven weeks or they can take the form of shorter face-to-face encounters over a period of three weeks.
 These meetings are led and monitored by two volunteer facilitators, one man and one woman, chosen for their interpersonal and professional merits.

-Our central objective is to create an open space for communication where victims and offenders can meet and express themselves freely, and begin to discuss and repair the consequences of crime.
+Our main objective is to create an open space for communication where victims and offenders can meet and express themselves freely, and begin to discuss and repair the consequences of crime.

 - Gain awareness of the crime’s impact